Roasted Garlic & Lemon Eggplant with Tahini Sauce (Vegan Mezze, Part 5)

 Cover the cut side of the Eggplants with salt, and let it rest for 10 minutes.Then absorb all the water that came out of the eggplants with a paper towel, and remove the excess salt.

 Roast the Eggplants in the oven for 20 minutes.

 In the meantime, prepare the Lemon & Garlic Glaze: mix the Lemon Juice, Garlic Paste and Olive Oil.

 Chop the Parsley and add to the glaze with the Salt, Pepper and Cumin Powder.

 Mix well and set aside.

-- Put the Eggplants back in the oven for another 20 minutes.
+Put them back in the oven for another 20 minutes.